 Christopher M. Bonny

-Christopher Bonny is an associate in Ropes & Gray’s intellectual property litigation group.
-Christopher’s practice focuses primarily on patent litigation in U.S. district court and post-grant proceedings before the Patent Trial and Appeal Board (PTAB).
-He has represented clients across a wide range of industries and technologies, including mobile devices, semiconductors, LEDs, encryption technologies, telecommunications, mesh networks, computer software and hardware, and consumer products.
+Christopher Bonny focuses his practice on high stakes patent litigation in U.S. district court and post-grant proceedings before the Patent Trial and Appeal Board (PTAB).
+He has represented clients across a wide range of industries and technologies, including smartphones, semiconductors, telecommunications, network security, software, medical devices, user interfaces, and consumer products.